freeall/trend/README.md

 ### avgMinimum

-Ignore (i.e. return `undefined`) if the average is below a minimum.
+Ignore (i.e. return `null`) if the average is below a minimum.
 This makes sure that we can ignore charts with low 'activity'.